rafaqfv/advices-react/README.md

 I learned how to **deploy** with **gh-pages** and below is the step by step

 1. `npm i gh-pages`
-2. configure the same as below (package.json)
+2. Configure the same as below (package.json)
 ```
   "homepage": "https://${usuario}.github.io/${caminho-do-repositório}",
   "name": "project-name",